 In the pre-prep school, children are introduced to science in the world around them and will study topics that can be explored within the classroom and beyond.
 The simple task of growing seeds can be utilised to enable pupils to begin to consider how to predict, and plan to gain their own results allowing them to be able to draw basic conclusions based on evidence; thereby taking their first steps into the world of scientific thinking.
 Topics include living things, electricity, forces, magnetism, weather and space and the solar system.

-To see the curriculum map for science for the Lent Term 2017 click here.
+To see the curriculum map for science for the 2018/19 school year click here.